How weather affects flies and mosquitoes

 Lack of water

 Drought casts a harsh reality for those whose livelihoods intertwine with the rhythms of nature.
-Farmers and ranchers, who draw life from the land for their crops and cattle, find that a simple garden hose falls short against the vast needs of parched fields.
-Often, this water is drawn not from vast city supplies but from humble wells.
-Just as we look to the skies for rain, so too do the flies and mosquitoes depend on these waters for survival.
+Farmers and ranchers often draw water from private wells, not city supplies—and a garden hose can’t keep up with the needs of dry fields and thirsty livestock.
+Just as people look to the skies for rain, flies and mosquitoes depend on standing water to survive.

 Overabundance of water